Personal Property Tax Virginia – How To Calculate it?

 Frequently Asked Questions Personal Property Tax

-Q: How should I calculate my Personal Property Tax Virginia?
+Q: How should I calculate my Personal Property Tax in Virginia?

 A: Property tax is calculated on a home’s market value.
-This is based upon an appraiser’s estimate of the property’s fair market value.
+This is basedonn an appraiser’s estimate of the property’s fair market value.
 For information on appraisers, go to www.virginiaappraiser.org.
-For information on how to estimate market value, call Virginia Appraisal Services, Inc. at 1-800-818-8182 or email info@virginiaappraisal.com.
+For information onestimatinge market value, call Virginia Appraisal Services, Inc. at 1-800-818-8182 or email info@virginiaappraisal.com.

 Q: What if I’m buying a home that has already been built?

 A: There is no tax on personal property in Virginia until you actually build a home.
 You are taxed on the construction of your home.
-You would not be taxed on a home that was pre-existing before you built the home.
+You would not be taxed on a pre-existing house before you made the house.

 Q: How much is personal property tax in VA?

-A: Personal property tax is 5% of the assessed value of all personal property that you own.
+A: Personal property tax is 5% of the assessed value of all personal property you own.

 Top 3 Myths About Personal Property Tax